Danforth Memorial Library: Architecture

-The Danforth Memorial Library architecture is described as Classical Revival.
-It is a two-story building with four monumental columns made with gray limestone material on a granite foundation.
-It was designed by Henry Bacon, who also designed the Lincoln Memorial in Washington, D.C.
 The property owner is the Board of Library Trustees of the City of Paterson.
 In 2020, the Governor of New Jersey, Phil Murphy, granted $734,812 to rehabilitate the historic landmark; this fund came from the Library Construction Bond Act.
 According to the library administration, the rehabilitation project will cost $1,469,624; the current mayor, André Sayegh, and his administration need to cover the matching amount.
 The rehabilitation project consists of renovating the Children's Department and the Community Literacy Center, modifying the elevator to American with Disabilities standards, replacing the library's roof, and repairing the retaining wall.

 Administration

-As of March 2022, the Paterson Free Public Library director is Corey Fleming.
+As of March 2024, the Paterson Free Public Library director is Corey Fleming.